hardik-143/quickToast/docs/options.md

 <div class="blockquote-orange blockquote-wrapper">

-!> **Pro tip**: The `selector` option is like choosing your toast's neighborhood.
-Want it to live in a specific div instead of the default body?
-It's like real estate for toasts!
-Perfect for when you want your notifications to stay within certain boundaries.
-Location, location, location! 🏠
+!> **Pro tip**: The `style` option is like being a toast fashion designer!
+Want a gradient background?
+Custom fonts?
+Border radius that would make a circle jealous?
+This is your playground!
+Just remember: with great styling power comes great responsibility... and potentially very flashy toasts! ✨

 </div>